YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 .. image:: globaldir.png

 In this example, there are four M global variables that we would like to separate from the rest (e.g., for purposes of sharing globals between applications, or for reasons of protection – perhaps they contain special information, so that only mammalogists are to have access to globals ^Horse and ^Platypus, and only carcinologists are to have access to globals ^Crab and ^Lobster).
 This is accomplished by creating five name spaces (note that a name space can contain a single variable, as in this example, or a range of global variables, e.g., everything starting with ^A through ^Horse).
-There is always a default (*) name space.
+There is always a default (``*``) name space.

 One or more name spaces are mapped to a Region.
-All global variables in a region share a common set of M global variable properties, such as the maximum record length, whether null subscripts are permitted, etc. In this case ^Horse and ^Platypus are mapped to the region "Mammals", whereas ^Crab and ^Lobster are mapped to the region "Crustaceans".
-The default name space * is mapped to a region called "Default".
+All global variables in a region share a common set of M global variable properties, such as the maximum record length, whether null subscripts are permitted, etc. In this case ^Horse and ^Platypus are mapped to the region MAMMALS, whereas ^Crab and ^Lobster are mapped to the region CRUSTACEANS.
+The default name space * is mapped to a region called DEFAULT (while region names are case insensitive, they are frequently written in upper case).

 Each region is mapped to a Segment.
 Just as a region defines properties pertaining to M global variables, the segment defines properties pertaining to the database file for that region, such as the file name, the initial allocation, number of global buffers, etc. The database file is just an ordinary file in the file system of the underlying operating system.

-Note: Region and Segment names are case-insensitive.

 Each database file can have a single active journal file.
 A journal file can be linked to its predecessor to form a chain of journal files.